shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/custom-pallet.md

 # Introduction
 In this tutorial, we will be building a custom pallet using the Substrate development framework and FRAME v1.
 We will start with an overview to understand pallets and the FRAME framework.
-We will then take a look at the Substrate pallet template, using it to build our own custom pallet, write test cases, publish using git and finally add the published pallet to our runtime.
+We will then take a look at the Substrate pallet template, using it to build our custom pallet, write test cases, publish using git and finally add the published pallet to our runtime.

 # Pre-requisite
 This tutorial assumes the reader is somewhat familiar with the Rust programming language and has a basic understanding of the Substrate framework.